oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - Defender for Endpoint will scan all data copied onto HybridSystem Windows 10 devices.
 - Event logs are generated when data is transferred to external media from a Windows 10 endpoint.

-### Residual controls to be addressed by the Agency
+### Residual controls to be addressed by the organisation

-- The Agency is responsible for the development and implementation of a data transfer policy.
+- The organisation is responsible for the development and implementation of a data transfer policy.
-- The Agency is responsible for auditing data transfer logs.
+- The organisation is responsible for auditing data transfer logs.